willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * It's important to recognize that our focus is taken away not only by our internal **dialogue** but also by **what's going on around us**.
 * Be clear with your [intention](https://www.wikiwand.com/en/Intention) as you travel through the day.
 * We're not trying to [control](https://www.wikiwand.com/en/Control_(psychology)) the mind in any way.
 In fact, we're creating a [framework](https://www.wikiwand.com/en/Framework) in which we can observe the disorder of the mind.
+* Most of us have the ability to focus quite intensely for a short periods, but most activities last a lot longer than just a short burst.